 - Email 5: Describe how your product or service solves one of their key pain points and ask if they’d like a demo or consultation

-Strategy 3: Create Thought Leadership Content
+Strategy 3: Create thought leadership content

-Step 1: Choose a Topic (& Create Your Ebook)
+Step 1: Choose a topic

-Step 2: Build a Landing Page
+Step 2: Build a landing page

 You could create the best, most insightful ebook the world has ever seen, but without a high-quality landing page optimized toward conversion, you won’t generate the leads you deserve.

-- Write a compelling title that shows visitors they’ve come to the right place
+- Write a compelling title that shows visitors they’ve come to the right place.

-- Craft a strong call to action that speaks to the benefits of downloading
+- Craft a strong call to action that speaks to the benefits of downloading.

 The Omniconvert Reveal tool can help you do just that by tracking customer analytics and segmentation.
 The tool segments customers based on buying behavior and then uses that data to create personalized buying journeys.

-Step 3: Promote It
+Step 3: Promote it

 - Running ads on Facebook, Google, and Linkedin

-Strategy 4: Write In-Depth Blog Content
+Strategy 4: Write in-depth blog content

 - Target the right keywords: Use a tool like Ubersuggest to find relevant keywords you can naturally reference throughout your blog.

-Once you narrow down on a keyword, it is all important that you make sure you can rank for it.
+Once you choose a keyword, make sure you can rank for it.
 Ubersuggest can help you with this too.

-Strategy 5: Run a Webinar
+Strategy 5: Run a webinar

-If you’ve never run a webinar before, don’t worry: they’re not much different from creating any other piece of in-depth, lead generation-focused content.
+If you’ve never run a webinar before, don’t worry.
+They’re not much different from creating any other piece of in-depth, lead-generation-focused content.
 You still need to:

 - Pick a topic that’s relevant to your audience

 - Build a high-quality landing page to capture leads (make sure you conduct a B2B website personalization)

 - Promote it to existing prospects via email

-- Amplify to new prospects via ads
+- Amplify new prospects via ads

 - Do a run-through: Don’t assume it’ll be alright on the night!
 Practice before the event, asking someone to join as a guest, so you can figure out the technical elements of your podcast platform and choose a suitable backdrop.

-Strategy 6: Build Actionable Landing Pages
+Strategy 6: Build actionable landing pages

 - Making it clear to your audience what action you want them to take

-- Making it simple for them to do so
+- Making it simple for them to do

 Let’s take a look at the homepage for Hollander Law Firm to see this in action:

-Strategy 7: Incorporate Trust Factors
+Strategy 7: Incorporate trust factors

 Attorney Brian White uses client testimonials to demonstrate trustworthiness:

 - Realtors can speak to the value or number of properties they’ve sold in a given period by optimizing their real estate business

-- Recruiters can state the average time it takes them to place a new hire, or how many candidates they’ve placed
+- Recruiters can state the average time it takes them to place a new hire or how many candidates they’ve placed

 So what have we learned here?